-Do not hammer the conveyance devices such as couplings, belt sheaves, chain wheels, gears etc. onto the shaft.
-Those shaft fitments should be fitted and removed only by means of suitable devices.
+Do not hammer conveyance devices such as couplings, belt sheaves, chain wheels, gears etc. onto the shaft.
+Conveyance devices should be fitted and removed only by means of suitable devices.
 Heat shrinking may be a better alternative to avoid damaging bearings and components.